agasparo/ia-doc-maker/README.md

 [![GitHub Workflow Status](https://img.shields.io/badge/status-ready-blue)](#)

 GitHub Action to automatically generate **professional HTML documentation** for your code using OpenAI GPT models.
-This action is fully reusable in any repository and allows users to provide their own OpenAI API key.
+This action is fully reusable in any repository and allows users to provide their own OpenAI API key

 ---